Unhinged Super Maniac Minion ALPHA X flings open the door to his dump of a shack, just on the side of the soot-covered Explosion Tower.

 -Magic Minion in a universe where everyone can cast spells but her

--Teacher Minion in a typical modern American public school classroom
+-Teacher Minion in a perfectly normal American public school classroom

 -Used Car Salesminion on a day where everyone brings pre-written bank checks to make purchases